Last updated 20th December 2024

-DEFRA is describing the current risk of HPAI in wild birds as high.
-This means outbreaks or occurrences of the disease occur very often.
+DEFRA is describing the current risk of HPAI in wild birds as very high.
+This means outbreaks or occurrences of the disease are very likely to occur.

 At Cemlyn and our other coastal nature reserves we will be keeping a close eye on the terns and other species, reporting cases and arranging testing of dead birds as necessary.
 We continue to work with our colleagues in Natural Resources Wales and the Animal and Plant Health Agency in coordinating reporting and action against this disease.
 So far this season we have had no cases at Cemlyn.